On Transitions and Restoration Stories

 We are Creatures of Narrative

-We are constantly telling ourselves and those around us who we are through story.
+We are constantly telling ourselves and those around us who we are through stories.
 And when something dramatic changes in our lives, either by our design or not, that changes who we are.
 Our narrative must change accordingly.
 And to deal with that, we need something like what Monbiot calls a Restoration Story.
 We need a specific type of narrative structure that explains the present and describes the future.
 This allows us to maintain hope, to be okay with what has happened, and to eventually move forward during times of upheaval.

 The Transition Story is a Restoration Story

 When your client experiences a major life transition such as divorce, the loss of a partner, retirement, or even a windfall, they need help with their transition story.
-They need help making sense of the event by crafting a story that places it in their life in a way that explains what it is, what it feels like, and why it is or is becoming important to their personal evolution and direction.
+They need help making sense of the event by crafting a story that places it in their life in a way that explains what it is, what it feels like, and why it is or is becoming important to their evolution and direction.
 It’s like a Restoration Story in that it gives the event its meaning.
 We at the Financial Transitionist Institute use a four-stage model to describe transitions.

 Professionals trained in Financial Transitions Planning help their clients move from what was to what will be.
 That’s what they are doing.
 Those are the plot points.
 When someone’s life changes, their story changes.
 And you cannot take away someone’s story without giving them a new one.